 Brown hair colors are diverse and can be just as vibrant as blonde or red.
 Find out how to choose the best brown hair colors to match your features and style...

-Preparing and applying the dye
+Preparing and Applying the Dye

-You can do this by parting the hair down the middle from your forehead to the nape of your neck, then again from each ear, clipping the individual sections aside.
+You can do this by parting your hair down the middle from your forehead to the nape of your neck, then again from each ear, clipping the individual sections aside.
 This leaves you with four quadrants to work on, allowing you to make quick progress.

 When you apply the dye to a quadrant, pick up thin layers of the section you're working in and brush dye onto both sides of each layer, working down from the top of the quadrant until you've completely covered that section.
-Move through each section like this and you'll be done in no time.
+Move through each section like this, and you'll be done in no time.

 Development time is the critical factor now.
 For maximum lightening and to reduce fading of the final color, you need to leave the dye on for the full recommended time of your hair dye brand.
-This is usually 45 minutes.
-You can take this time to relax and prepare to wash the dye out.
-Once the developing time has passed, rinse out the dye and enjoy your new color.
+This is usually 45 minutes, but you will have to check your own product to be sure.

 - Powder bleach